WeblateOrg/weblate/docs/user/files.rst

     upload the file second time with :guilabel:`Add as translation`.

     This option is available only with :ref:`component-manage_units` turned on.

+    Only source, translation and key (context) are used from the uploaded file.

 .. seealso::